sindresorhus/sindresorhus.github.com/source/content/apps/aiko.md

 #### The transcription includes a sentence at the end that was not in the audio

 This is unfortunately a flaw in the Whisper model.
 It can sometimes add a sentence like “Thanks for watching!” to the end.
 There is not much I can do about this.

+This issue arises from quirks in the AI's processing, where it sometimes generates off-topic content, often due to data remnants or misinterpreted context.
+These are not messages or 'whispers' with any underlying meaning; they're random anomalies that OpenAI is actively working to correct.

 #### The transcription is in Traditional Chinese while the audio was in Simplified Chinese?